iBreve/TrustmedicosBrowserExtension/README.md

 Learn more about the project on our website https://www.trustmedicos.com

 # TrustmedicosBrowserExtension
-This Git hub contains **TRUST**MEDICOS Broweser extension and its Web Dashboard
+This Git hub contains **TRUST**MEDICOS Broweser extension and its Web Dashboard.
+Check out the Wiki for more information about the project.

 ## Browser Extension
 The browser extension is available inside the folder TrustMedico Extension.